European eel: Conservation status

 The European eel is a critically endangered species.
-Since the 1970s, the numbers of eels reaching Europe is thought to have declined by around 90% (possibly even 98%).
+Numbers of eels reaching Europe is thought to have declined by around 90% (possibly even 98%) since the 1970s.
 Contributing factors include overfishing, parasites such as Anguillicola crassus, barriers to migration such as hydroelectric dams, and natural changes in the North Atlantic oscillation, Gulf Stream, and North Atlantic drift.
-Recent work suggests polychlorinated biphenyl (PCB) pollution may be a factor in the decline.
-TRAFFIC is introducing traceability and legality systems throughout trade change to control the decline and encourage a U-turn on the species.
+Recent work suggests that polychlorinated biphenyl (PCB) pollution may be a factor in the decline.
+The TRAFFIC program is introducing traceability and legality systems throughout trade change to control and reverse the decline of the species.
 The species is listed in Appendix II of the CITES Convention.
+Hydroelectric dams have been shown to have a significant negative impact on eel populations.
+Over an 80 year period, waters with large dams have experienced almost twice the reduction of eel numbers as dam-free waters.